 Facebook Web Games.
 A new panel appears where you can provide information specific to your application's platform.

-Include Store information. - Provide URLs and location of your app in the iTunes store or Google Play store.
-You may need to get this from the developer who actually built the application.
+Provide URLs and location of your app in the iTunes store or Google Play store.
+You may need to get this from the developer who built the application.
 After your ads run and someone clicks on an ad to install an app, they see the app in the app store.

-If you have a separate application for iPhone and iPad, provide each separate ID:
+If you have separate applications for iPhone and iPad, provide each separate ID.

-Check Availability - Make sure your application is publicly available in the correct app store.
+Make sure your application is publicly available in the correct app store.
 Then in App Dashboard, under App Review > Make new app public?, select Yes.

-Verify your app set up - Check the status and set up of your app and your app ads in App Ads Helper.
+Check the status and setup of your app and your app ads in App Ads Helper.

 Developers can later use Ads Helper to see if App Events work and if you have any app installs.
-This tool provides other useful information when you want to efficiently run ads for apps.
+This tool provides other information that is useful when you want to efficiently run ads for apps.

-At this point you could create and run ads using the
+At this point, you can create and run ads using the

-LINK_CLICKS objective only.
-This is because we do not have enough data about your app to target it more accurately.
-This means your ads are merely optimized for any person likely to click on your ad.
+LINK_CLICKS objective.
+This means your ads are optimized for any person likely to click on your ad.
 You do not necessarily reach the audience most likely to install your app until after you implement Facebook SDK and App Events in your application and add the ad account as an authorized account.
 After that, we can optimize for app installations.
 If you don't have any app installs within any given 28-day period, once again we won't be able to optimize for app installs.
 Instead, your app installs campaign will be optimized for link clicks until an app install takes place.